aaronparker/aaronparker.github.io/_posts/2006-08-20-citrix-access-gateway-45-beta.md

 tags:
   - Access-Gateway
 ---
-We&#8217;ve been accepted into the Citrix Access Gateway 4.5, Standard and Advanced Editions Beta Program.
+We've been accepted into the Citrix Access Gateway 4.5, Standard and Advanced Editions Beta Program.
 No word on a NDA yet, but hopefully I might get a chance to post some details.

 > Congratulations!
 You are participating in the Citrix Access Gateway 4.5, Standard and Advanced Editions Beta Program.
 The Access Gateway product team is delighted that you agreed to be a beta tester.
 We genuinely look forward to working with you on this important project!
 >